 We will compile your medical expenses and determine your income losses if your injuries prevent you from working for an extended time or leave you unable to work.
 We may use a financial planner to estimate your future medical care costs and lifestyle adaptation expenses.
 We will prepare a claim which reflects the full extent of your losses and present it to the insurance company representing the at-fault motorist.

 Our attorneys at Morris, King & Hodge, P.C., are skilled negotiators and have a great deal of experience working with insurance companies.
 We will work aggressively for you to obtain the maximum settlement.
 We will keep you informed of our progress and confer with you about any settlement offers.
 Most personal injury claims that our attorneys handle are resolved without a trial.
 However, if the insurance company refuses to offer a fair settlement, we will file a personal injury lawsuit and seek justice through the Alabama court system.
 Our attorneys are experienced trial lawyers and our record of results speaks for itself.
+Contact us today to schedule a free consultation with a pedestrian accident attorney!

 Questions and Answers